gabrieldansereau/betadiversity-hotspots/doc/committee-doc.md

 effect, but we believe the effects will be mitigated given the spatial extent and coarse scale of our study.

-#### 4. LCBD calculation
+### 4. LCBD calculation

-We calculated the LCBD statistics through the total variance of the matrix Y for both the raw data and SDM predictions.
+We calculated the LCBD statistics through the total variance of the matrix $Y$ for both the raw data and SDM predictions.
-@LegeDeC13] showed that LCBD coefficients can be calculated directly through the total variance of matrix Y, or through a matrix of dissimilarities among sampling units.
+@LegeDeC13 showed that LCBD coefficients can be calculated directly through the total variance of matrix $Y$, or through a matrix of dissimilarities among sampling units.
 We chose the first approach, as it also allows to compute species contributions to beta diversity (SCBD), although we did not investigate it for now.
-First, the presence-absence matrix Y had to be transformed in an appropriate way, as mentioned earlier.
+First, the presence-absence matrix $Y$ had to be transformed in an appropriate way, as mentioned earlier.
 We chose to apply the Hellinger transformation to the raw data and no transformation on the SDM predictions for now, as the most appropriate one still needs to be determined.
-We then computed a matrix S of squared deviations from column means and summed all the values of S to obtain the total sum of squares (SS) of the species composition data [@LegeDeC13].
-LCBD are then computed as $$ LCBD_i = SS_i/SS_Total $$, where SS_i is the sum of squares of a sampling unit i.
-Finally, since our matrix Y is very large, the LCBD coefficients are very small, so we scaled them to the maximum value.
+We then computed a matrix $S$ of squared deviations from column means and summed all the values of $S$ to obtain the total sum of squares ($SS$) of the species composition data [@LegeDeC13].
+LCBD are then computed as $LCBD_i = SS_i/SS_{Total}$, where $SS_i$ is the sum of squares of a sampling unit $i$.
+Finally, since our matrix $Y$ is very large, the LCBD coefficients are very small, so we scaled them to the maximum value.

-#### 5. Prediction validity
+### 5. Prediction validity

 The exact way of testing the validity of the predictions remains to be determined, and will also depend on the exact methods used to make the SDM predictions.